 Revenues related to credit transactions: This includes all reportable revenues the value of which depends on the number or amount of credit transactions, or those providing direct access to the given transaction service (e.g. a certain number of credit transactions may be executed for the pre-determined fixed fee, but no further services are available).

 Revenues related to the crediting of credit transfers: This shall include all reportable revenues related to credit transfers executed on the basis of payment orders issued in accordance with the MNB Decree on Payment Services Activities – except for transfers executing court orders and administrative orders – or those related to the crediting credit transfers initiated to accounts kept by the reporting entity (internal transfers).
+Also to be reported here are fees collected from merchants in connection with the acceptance of qvik payments in proportion to turnover or the number of transactions, including interchange fees (items also reported under column “c” = “AFRBEV”, column “g” = “12“, “13” and “14”).

 Revenues related to direct debits (credit): This shall include the reportable revenues, which – according to the MNB’s payment services decree – are related to direct debits and burden the payees (the party sending the collection order, whose account is credited with the incoming amount).
 This shall also include, in addition to standard direct debits, the direct debits submitted in a batch format based on bilateral agreements, as well as the bank’s internal direct debits.

 Revenues related to payment card purchases (credits): This shall include the reporting entity’s reportable revenues paid by the reporting entity’s customers (e.g. merchants) in relation to the credit entries connected to purchase turnover carried out with cards (with the exception of items relating to SZÉP cards).
-This shall also include the revenues related to the card acquiring service in connection with the credit transactions linked to payment card purchases (i.e. under codes “12” and “14 of column “g”).
+Includes revenues related to payment card purchases collected in connection with card acquiring service, proportional to the number or the value of transactions, including interchange fees (i.e. also reported in column “g”, under code values “12”, “13” and “14”).

 Revenues related to cash deposits: This shall include reportable revenues paid by the reporting entity’s cardholder customers in relation to cash deposits credited to the payment accounts kept by the reporting entity in accordance with the payment services MNB Decree and in relation to cash deposits made by cards issued by the reporting entity independently or through a sponsor bank.